1993–94 Philadelphia Flyers season

-The 1993–94 Philadelphia Flyers season was the Flyers' 27th season in the National Hockey League (NHL).
+The 1993–94 Philadelphia Flyers season was the franchise's 27th season in the National Hockey League (NHL).
 For the fifth consecutive season, the Flyers failed to make the playoffs, the last time this would occur until the 2024–25 season.

 Off-season

 On May 24, the Flyers announced that Terry Simpson was replacing Bill Dineen as head coach.
 Mike Eaves was hired to replace Ken Hitchcock, who left to become the head coach of the Kalamazoo Wings of the International Hockey League, as an assistant coach.
 Simpson named Kevin Dineen captain and made Eric Lindros an alternate captain to groom him for a leadership role.

 Regular season

 This season began on a brighter note, as the club raced out to an 11–3–0 record.
 A loss to the Toronto Maple Leafs at Maple Leaf Gardens on November 6 signaled a sharp downturn, however.
 Lindros went down with his second knee injury in as many years and soon after, the Penguins routed the Flyers 11–5 in Pittsburgh.

 Other lowlights on the slide included a 6–0 loss in Calgary, and an 8–0 defeat in the club's first-ever road game against the Dallas Stars in early January.
 Lindros netted an impressive hat-trick in an 8–3 win over the Blues later in the month, but an 0–6–1 slide placed the team out of playoff contention.

 Despite Simpson's efforts to employ a defensive system akin to the yet-to-be unleashed neutral zone trap, the team continued to crack with Dominic Roussel and Tommy Soderstrom in net.
 Soderstrom struggled with heart ailments and bad luck all season, winning just six games.
 After climbing within three points of eighth-seeded Washington in late March, the Flyers finished the year 2–5–3 and rested in sixth place in the Atlantic Division, three points behind the expansion Florida Panthers.

 Mark Recchi recorded 107 points (40 goals, 67 assists) and Lindros 97 (44 goals, 53 assists).
 Rod Brind'Amour improved with another 97 (35 goals, 62 assists) and Mikael Renberg set a Flyers rookie record with 82 points.
 Philadelphia had the best shooting percentage of all 26 teams, scoring 294 goals on 2,409 shots (12.2%).
 Offense was generated as the Flyers had four 30-goal scorers for the second-straight season and averaged 3.5 goals per game, but they still failed to clinch a playoff berth, again falling four points short of the final playoff spot.

 After the season, Ed Snider had decided he had seen enough of Russ Farwell as general manager, and began courting Bobby Clarke to leave his GM post with the Florida Panthers to return to Philadelphia.
 Farwell's last move was firing Simpson after a lackluster season.